 Madrid´s Feast Day – The Legend Of The Virgin Of Almudena

-This year, as in every year for over a millennia, Madrid celebrates the feast day of her patroness the Virgin of Almudena (Virgen de la Almudena) on the 9th November.
+Today, 9th November, Madrid celebrates the feast day of her patroness the Virgin of Almudena (Virgen de la Almudena)-

 The popular legend of the Almudena starts with the fearful inhabitants of then 8th century settlement of Magerit ( the name given for today´s Madrid) hiding the statue of the Virgin of Almudena before the advancing Umayyad Arab and Berber armies reached them.